 Medical Malpractice Cases for Compartment Syndrome

 Compartment syndrome may result due to the negligence of a doctor or surgery during a surgical procedure.
-While it may be a possible complication of a surgery, it is essential that the doctor promptly diagnose and treat the condition before it worsens.
+While it may be a possible complication of surgery, it is essential that the doctor promptly diagnose and treat the condition before it worsens.
 A misdiagnosis can lead to serious permanent damage to the patient.

 The nursing staff in a hospital also has the duty to contact a doctor if the syndrome is suspected so that an urgent physical examination can be performed.
 Many times, the only treatment is emergency surgery to repair the condition.